o-RDS/o-rds-web-app/src/documentation/Questions.md

 The `value` field contains the question, the `configPrompt` is used in the Survey Builder (and will be covered in the Survey Builder documentation), and the `type` field specifies how to render that particular characteristic.

-In all it will looks something like this:
+In all it will look something like this:

 ```
 {